v Chamber Music Conference - Faculty Biographies

 MUNEKO OTANI

-As the first violinist of the Cassatt String Quartet since 1986, she has appeared in the U.S., Canada, and Mexico, as well as in Europe and Asia.
-Major venues have included Lincoln Center, the Kennedy Center, the Library of Congress, Palacio de Bellas Artes, and the Bastille Opera House.
+Violinist Muneko Otani has appeared worldwide as chamber musician and pedagogue for over forty years.
+As first violinist of the Cassatt String Quartet since 1986, Otani has appeared in the United States, Canada, and Mexico, as well as across Europe and Asia.
+Major venues have included Lincoln Center, the Kennedy Center, Jordan Hall, the Library of Congress, Palacio de Bellas Artes, and the Bastille Opera House.

 SHEILA REINHOLD